sirocco-gallery/.github/profile/README.md

 </div>
 <br/><br/>

+ # sirocco

-**A live WebMCP design surface.** Design-intent enforcement that AI agents can call — in the browser and in your coding agent.
-An agent drafts UI; the *steward* names where it drifts from a design system's tokens; it corrects until the build honors them.
+**A live WebMCP design surface** — the *provider* half of a WebMCP reference implementation.
+Design-intent enforcement that AI agents can call, in the browser and in your coding agent: an agent drafts UI; the **steward** names where it drifts from a design system's tokens; it corrects until the build honors them.

 → [sirocco.gallery](https://sirocco.gallery)